 Mobile technology is not meant to address every single aspect of your Blackboard course.
 Rather, it should be used strategically to enhance key features that translate best to a mobile device.
 Not everything you build as an instructor will be mobile-friendly, nor should it be.

-To learn more, see What features are available in the app?
+To learn more, see Which features are available in the app?

 Set Up Your Course Structure